- Pro Video

 Dust, however, is not the main enemy.
 A lens that sits on a shelf in your home for years and collects a thick layer of dust will, obviously, produce image-quality issues.
-But, a few specs of dust here and there on or inside the lens will have no affect on image quality.
-A few specs of dust on or inside the lens will have no affect on image quality.
+But, a few specs of dust here and there on or inside the lens will have no effect on image quality.
+A few specs of dust on or inside the lens will have no effect on image quality.
 That statement was intentionally repeated.

 "Dust is everywhere and everywhere is dust...
 Dust, however, is not the main enemy."

 Trying to keep your lenses dust free through continual cleaning may serve to shorten the life of your lens, as you run the risk of scratching the lens surfaces every time you clean the glass.

 Oily fingerprints and smudges on the rear element will have the most dramatic impact on image quality, because of the way that the light is focused narrowly through the back of the lens.

 The good news is that the rear element of the lens is less susceptible to dirt and oil because, when mounted on the camera, it isn't subject to kids' sticky fingers, your sticky fingers, or other environmental dangers.

 Here is a simple, three-step process for effective lens and filter cleaning:

 Remember, you can perform those three easy steps in the field when needed but, unless there are greasy fingerprints or oily smudges on your lens, avoid unnecessary cleaning.
 You don't need to be in a dust-free "clean room," and don a vinyl suit and rubber gloves to clean your lens.